Configurability

 Wire a skill to an agent

 Each agent declares which skills it loads in frontmatter.
+Platform-specific agent files deliver those declarations to the host tool; skills stay canonical in .ana/skills/.
 Plan loads [coding-standards, testing-standards].
 Build loads [git-workflow].
 Verify loads [testing-standards, coding-standards].
 Add your skill to the agent that should know about it:

 yaml